-Lessons in leadership and management can come from surprising places.
 Author Michael Urick discusses how lessons from Star Wars and Lord of the Rings can be used to make you the best leader possible.

 Leading with presence during Coronavirus times

-This week, we look at the importance of presence and authenticity in leadership, and how to convey these qualities when everyone is working remotely.
+In this episode, we look at the importance of presence and authenticity in leadership, and how to convey these qualities when everyone is working remotely.

 How to build a sustainable food enterprise and battle food poverty with The Larder